ndricimrr/bilmenu/README.md

 ## Information
 - Site that is parsed: http://kafemud.bilkent.edu.tr/monu_eng.html
-- Site where our parsing ends up at: https://www.bilmenu.com/mealplans/meal_plan_week_[Insert Week Number]_2024.json
+- After parsing the result is served on our side on this json file: `https://www.bilmenu.com/mealplans/meal_plan_week_[Insert Week Number]_2024.json`

 ### Prerequisites